-What is a Male Cystoscopy?
+What is a Male Cystoscopy procedure?

 It also allows your doctor to remove small pieces of tissue for later examination and even to crush small bladder stones, should any be present.